irdest/irdest/docs/contributors/src/technical/services.md

-# qaul.net services
+# qaul services

-Following is a list of services that are bundled with qaul.net, and what they can do for you.
+Following is a list of services that are bundled with qaul, and what they can do for you.

 Services have an internal ID that is used to identify them in